The Lexington Suite

 MAX GUESTS: 2

-BED SIZE(S): 2 queen-size beds & 1 twin-size bed
+BED SIZE(S): 2 queen-size beds

-ROOM SIZE: 950 sq. ft.
+ROOM SIZE: 805 sq. ft.

 The Lexington Suite offers the unique advantage of two high-perched but radically diverging views, from the front and the back of this full-floor suite.
 From the front, the windows reveal the tops of townhouses not unlike 1871 House, water towers rising above them, and a few larger, more recent apartment buildings reaching up beyond them at the fringes.
-A look through the window in one of the Lexington Suite’s back bedrooms displays, instead, the figure of fully realized modernity, with a few of the soaring skyscrapers of Midtown, including the just-completed new addition to the NYC skyline, the enormous residential building at 432 Park Avenue.
+A look through the window in one of the Lexington Suite’s back bedrooms displays, instead, the figure of fully realized modernity, with a few of the soaring skyscrapers of Midtown, including the recently-completed addition to the NYC skyline, the enormous residential building at 432 Park Avenue.

-The front, north-facing room fills with light coming through three lace-clad windows, which are state-of-the-art thermo-pane, reducing noise and insulating well.
+The full-width front, north-facing room fills with light coming through three lace-clad windows, which are state-of-the-art thermo-pane, reducing noise and insulating well.
 A large sitting and dining area with a table and five chairs adjoins the Tuscan Ralph Lauren bed.
 An American Empire chest of drawers and fireplace round out the room.

 The kitchen of the Lexington Suite features a refrigerator, microwave, toaster, dishwasher, stove/oven, and coffeemaker.

 - As 1871 House is a historical building and retains much of its 19th Century structure, it is not suited for all accessibility needs.

-- The kitchen is older but still good enough to prepare your morning coffee and other basics, just don’t expect to flex your culinary muscles
+- The kitchen is older but still good enough to prepare your morning coffee and other basics, just don’t expect to flex your culinary muscles.

-- One of the queen beds is in the living room
+- One of the queen beds is in the living room.

-- Pets and smoking are not permitted.
+- Pets are not permitted.